Skip to main content

 4. Cached Outcome Price (Gamma API / SSE)

-Each layer has sanity guards that reject fills diverging more than 15% from the expected price.
+Each layer has sanity guards that reject fills diverging too far from the cached display price.
+The threshold is relative and market-kind-aware: 15% for ordinary markets, but wider for fast binary Up/Down markets that legitimately swing near resolution (25% for hourly/daily Up/Down, 30% for 15-minute, 50% for 5-minute).
 If all layers fail, the trade is rejected with Price unavailable for market.

 Layer 1: Order Book Walk (VWAP)